genotrance/px/README.txt

 bypassing the NTLM proxy altogether.
 This allows clients to connect to hosts within the intranet without requiring additional configuration for each client or at the NTLM proxy.

 There are a few other settings to tweak in the INI file but most are self-explanatory.
-A few of the settings can be specified on the command line for convenience.
+All settings can be specified on the command line for convenience.

 The binary distribution of Px runs in the background once started and can be quit by running "px --quit".
 When run directly using Python, use CTRL-C to quit.

+Usage

+px [FLAGS]
+python px.py [FLAGS]

+Actions:
+  --install
+  Add Px to the Windows registry to run on startup

+  --uninstall
+  Remove Px from the Windows registry

+  --quit
+  Quit a running instance of Px.exe

+Configuration:
+  --config=
+  Specify config file.
+Valid file path, default: px.ini in working directory

+  --proxy=  --server=  proxy:server= in INI file
+  NTLM server to connect through.
+IP:port, hostname:port, required

+  --listen=  proxy:listen=
+  IP interface to listen on.
+Valid IP address, default: 127.0.0.1

+  --port=  proxy:port=
+  Port to run this proxy.
+Valid port number, default: 3128

+  --gateway  proxy:gateway=
+  Allow remote machines to use proxy.
+0 or 1, default: 0
+    Overrides 'listen' and binds to all interfaces

+  --allow=  proxy:allow=
+  Allow connection from specific subnets.
+Comma separated, default: *.*.*.*
+    Whitelist which IPs can use the proxy
+    127.0.0.1 - specific ip
+    192.168.0.* - wildcards
+    192.168.0.1-192.168.0.255 - ranges
+    192.168.0.1/24 - CIDR

+  --noproxy=  proxy:noproxy=
+  Direct connect to specific subnets like a regular proxy.
+Comma separated
+    Skip the NTLM proxy for connections to these subnets 127.0.0.1 - specific ip
+    192.168.0.* - wildcards
+    192.168.0.1-192.168.0.255 - ranges
+    192.168.0.1/24 - CIDR

+  --useragent=  proxy:useragent=
+  Override or send User-Agent header on client's behalf

+  --workers=  settings:workers=
+  Number of parallel workers (processes).
+Valid integer, default: 2

+  --threads=  settings:threads=
+  Number of parallel threads per worker (process).
+Valid integer, default: 5

+  --idle=  settings:idle=
+  Idle timeout in seconds for HTTP connect sessions.
+Valid integer, default: 30

+  --debug  settings:log=
+  Enable debug logging. default: 0
+    Logs are written to working directory and over-written on startup A log is automatically created if Px crashes for some reason

 Examples